Facebook’s DEC AI identified hundreds of millions of fake accounts over 2 years

 Facebook CEO Mark Zuckerberg often likes to assert that AI has substantially cut down on the amount of abuse perpetrated by millions of users, and he’s not wrong — in its most recent Community Standards Enforcement Report, Facebook said it removed more than 3.2 billion fake accounts between April and September, compared with just over 1.5 billion during the same period last year.
 And at least a part of the uptick is attributable to a machine learning framework called deep entity classification (DEC), which Facebook detailed for the first time during its 2019 Scale conference in October.

-DEC is responsible for a 20% reduction in fake accounts on the platform in the two years since it was deployed, which concretely amounts to “hundreds of millions” of accounts.
+DEC is responsible for a 20% reduction in abusive accounts on the platform in the two years since it was deployed, which concretely amounts to “hundreds of millions” of accounts.
+Simpler models are used to detect millions of accounts at sign-up time, but DEC excels in challenge cases, said Facebook software engineer Sara Khodeir.

-It was created to address problems Facebook encountered in its traditional approaches to automated fake account detection, according to Facebook software engineer Sara Khodeir.
+It was created to address problems Facebook encountered in its traditional approaches to automated fake account detection, according to Khodeir.
 Historically, a team would identify a set of features — such as an account’s age, number of friends, and location — and label each as “abusive” or “benign,” data which they’d use to train an account classifier model.
 Because the features were hand-written by engineers, the feature space was relatively small, making it easier for attackers to suss out.
-Eventually, those attackers began gaming specific features, for example waiting until accounts matured before using them to publish harmful content.
+Eventually, those attackers began gaming specific features — for example, waiting until accounts matured before using them to publish harmful content.

 In contrast, DEC extracts the “deep features” of accounts by aggregating properties of behavioral features for other, related accounts in a social graph.
 It’s recursive in nature, resulting in over 20,000 features for every account as opposed to merely dozens or hundreds.
-And it uses a multi-stage, multi-task learning technique using large amounts of low-precision, automatically-generated labels in tandem with small amounts of high-precision human-provided labels, cutting down on the annotation work required prior to training.
+And it uses a multi-stage, multi-task learning technique using large amounts of low-precision, automatically generated labels in tandem with small amounts of high-precision human-provided labels, cutting down on the annotation work required prior to training.

 DEC first considers an account’s direct features by entity type, such as age and gender (user entities), fan count and category (page), member count (group), operating system (device), and country and reputation (IP address) before fanning out to other entities the account interacts with, like pages, admins, group members, users sharing a device, groups shared to, and registered accounts.
 After the features are extracted, aggregation is applied both numerically (e.g., the mean number of groups of friends) and categorically (e.g., the percentage of the most common category) before the results of both first-order and second-order fan-out entities are aggregated together.